 Coles Bay is the main township on the Freycinet Peninsula and the best-known starting point to explore Freycinet National Park.

 The bay is bordered by the mighty granite peaks of The Hazards that tower 500m above the dazzling waters of Great Oyster Bay.
 These captivating mountain ranges are named after an American whaler, Albert “black” Hazard, captain of a whaling ship active in the area in the 1820s.

 Coles Bay has an array of outdoor activities allowing you to see the pristine environment on a personal level; sea kayaking, cruising to Wineglass Bay, sailing, joining a fishing charter, scenic flights, swimming, bushwalking are to name a few.

-4. FREYCINET NATIONAL PARK
+COLES BAY TO FREYCINET NATIONAL PARK

-A national park since 1916, covered with a wide variety of flora and fauna and home to the impressive Hazards range, Freycinet National Park is extremely popular as a bushwalking and camping destination.
+A national park since 1916, covered with a wide variety of flora and fauna and home to the impressive Hazards Range, Freycinet National Park is extremely popular as a bushwalking and camping destination.

-You will need to purchase a parking pass for entry into the national park, and there are hefty fines if you are caught without one.
-The money raised from the fees goes directly towards the upkeep of the parks and reserves.
+National parks pass |The money raised from the fees goes directly towards the upkeep of the parks and reserves.
 It is used to maintain and upgrade visitor facilities, walking tracks and information booths.
-The pass cost us $25 for the day for one car, and there are other options available on the National Parks and Wildlife WEBSITE.
+The pass options available are on the National Parks and Wildlife website.